 You can ask the court or contact Court Network.

-Information referral officers
+Information and referral officers

 They can give you non-legal information about many things and help you understand: